-Cameron is a PhD Researcher in Interactive Composition at the Melbourne Conservatorium of Music, Faculty of Fine Arts and Music, University of Melbourne.
+Cameron has a PhD in Interactive Composition from the Melbourne Conservatorium of Music, Faculty of Fine Arts and Music, University of Melbourne.

 Deyell, Cameron.
 2021.
 “The Augmented Guitarist: A Toolkit for Creative Collaboration in an Evolving Musical Landscape.”
 Presented at the 1st International Music Livelihoods Symposium, e Creative Arts Research Institute Griffith University, December 7. https://musiclivelihoods.com/wp-content/uploads/2021/12/1IMLS2021-Presentation-Booklet-FINAL-1.pdf.